ArdaUzun-55/Sonny-1-2-in-Sonny-2017-Rework/README.md

 Phone Release Date: Im thinking when to release it I still need to do it.
 What this Mod changes!
 This Mod changes everything this includes:

-Items,
+-Items,

-Fights&Waves,
+-Fights&Waves,

-Enemies,
+-Enemies,

-Abilities,
+-Abilities,

-Allies,
+-Allies,

-Ability Tree,
+-Ability Tree,

-Adds new Strains
+-Adds new Strains

-BIO, Hydro, Psycho and the Trees from Sonny 1.
+-BIO, Hydro, Psycho and the Trees from Sonny 1.

 You will see the difference when you start the game!
 Also the download inculdes a resources.assets.
 You need it in order to make some fights work better.
 One example the Baron brixius (Gadi'kala) fight now it will automaticlly end when he reaches 10% HP.
 And also some other things.
 In Zone 9 Yosukes and Klimas and The Judges armor is avaible through training battles&by continuing.